ambanum/pariscall.international/_includes/pages/texts/en/case-studies/principle-3.md

 [Transatlantic Commission on Election Integrity](https://www.allianceofdemocracies.org/transatlantic-commission-on-election-integrity/)

-### The Paris Call Community on Countering Election Interference: a multistakeholder project focused on implementing Principle 3 of the Paris Call
+### The Paris Call Community on Countering Election Interference: a multistakeholder project focuses on preventing malign interference by foreign actors

 Microsoft and the Alliance for Securing Democracy are pleased to announce the formation of the Paris Call Community on Countering Election Interference, a community of concerned Paris Call supporters across three stakeholder groups – governments, industry, and civil society – that will strengthen the capacity to prevent malign interference by foreign actors in electoral processes in line with Principle 3 of the Paris Call.